shubh-angi01/budget-tracker/README.md

-# Pocket - Wallet Tracker
+# Pocket - Budget Tracker

 Pocket is a simple web application that helps users track their income, expenses, and overall balance.
 The application provides a clear summary of financial activities, allowing users to manage their finances efficiently.